-Board Changes
+The Board

-We completed our program of Board refreshment during 2022 and there were no new appointments made during 2023.
+No new appointments were to the Board or its committees during 2024.
 The Board comprises of six members, three independent non-executive Directors, two executive Directors and myself as non-executive Chairman.
+The average tenure of the independent non-executive Directors at the date of this report is 3.3 years.
 As detailed in the Corporate Governance Report, in relation to my own tenure as Chairman of the Board exceeding nine years, the Nomination Committee has assessed my performance and the Board have reaffirmed my continuing position as Chairman.